stella-project/syntax_checker_CLI/README.md

 **RunValidator**
 ---
-`RunValidator` is a super simple command line tool mainly for checking a run files proper TREC syntax.
+`RunValidator` is a super simple command line tool mainly for checking a retrieval runs proper TREC syntax.

 **Usage**
 ---